isabella232/ReconAndDiscovery/Progress.md

    * I don't think this was ever implemented?
  * Medical Emergency
    * Instead of kicking players out of the Medical Emergency when they form a new faction, we should wait for players to leave on their own accord and generate the new faction
+ * Holo Emitter
+   * When a hologram pawn dies, it should teleport back to the hologram base before resurrecting

 #### Untested
  * Muffalo Herds